 The assessment of the procurement system of JSC "Samruk-Kazyna" was conducted by an OECD team, led by Mr. Paulo Magina, Head of Public Procurement, and Mrs. Lena Diesing, Policy Analyst in the Infrastructure and Public Procurement Division, with the participation of Mr. Antoine Comps, at the time of the assessment Junior Policy Analyst in the Public Procurement Unit and Mrs. Lara Gruben, at the time consultant in the Public Procurement Unit, and the assistance of Mrs. Astghik Solomonyan, independent consultant.
+Final contributions were provided by Mr. Simon Cox, Policy Analyst in the Infrastructure and Public Procurement Division.
 The team would like to acknowledge the support and valuable contributions of Mr. Evgeny Smirnov, Associate Director, Policy Advisor, Procurement Policy and Advisory Department, EBRD.